Why Google Search Feels Corporate: Snark vs. The Indexing Bot

 Why Google search feels corporate.

-Because sometimes the only way to defeat a robot is to politely format your sarcasm.
+Because sometimes the only way to outsmart a robot is to politely format your sarcasm.

 Will Humor Survive the Algorithm?